Professor Dr Max Cloëtta Foundation

 The Cloëtta Prize 2025 is awarded to a researcher from ETH Zurich and a research duo from the University of Geneva.

 Zurich.
-For the 52nd time, the Professor Dr. Max Cloëtta Foundation is presenting its renowned prize for medical research.
+For the 52nd time, the Professor Dr. Max Cloëtta Foundation presented its renowned prize for medical research.
 The prize in 2025 is awarded for their outstanding research to:

 Virginie Hamel and Paul Guichard